I love the movie Before Sunrise and the whole Before trilogy for a variety of reasons.

 On other occasions, we may have a never-ending to-do list in our head that we never allow ourselves to slow down and be present with the people next to us or take the time to ring up an old friend.

-Moreover, so much of our communication is now over texting that it gets relegated to merely a surface level conversation with people.
+So much of our communication is now over texting that it becomes merely a surface level conversation with people.
 There’s an exchange of energy that takes place when we are with someone or talking over the phone that simply can’t be replaced by texting.
 And this may perhaps be the reason why teens are feeling more depressed and lonelier than ever in a world that is more "connected" than ever before.

 Often when life gets serious many of us tend to withdraw and retreat into our shell and feel in no mood to interact with anyone.
 However, conversations can help us to stop being stuck in our head, enlarge our perspective and serve as reminder to not take life so seriously.